jimmie33/jimmie33.github.io/index.md

 * [04/04/2019] Our code for single image shallow DoF is released [[code]](https://github.com/scott89/deeplens_eval)
 * [03/15/2019] Two papers accepted at CVPR 2019.
 * [03/15/2019] Our paper SmartEye received Best Paper Honorable Mention at CHI.
-* [02/06/2019] Received Adobe's _Tech Excellence Award_ with three other amazing colleagues.
+* [02/06/2019] Received Adobe's _Tech Excellence Award_ with three amazing colleagues.
 * [01/01/2019] One paper on Layout GAN gets accepted at ICLR.
 * [01/01/2019] One paper on Mobile Composition Guidance gets accepted at CHI.
 * [10/11/2018] The _Content Aware Fit_ and _Content Aware Crop_ feature are shipped in InDesign CC and Illustrator CC ([Demo](https://youtu.be/-43ijHtK_QM)).
 I developed the key auto cropping technology behind these features.